jesuscuevas/csus_website/_posts/2020-07-21-julia-convolutional-neural-network-MNIST-explained.md

 The rest of the program passes `Args` around all over, so they act like global parameters.
 `lr` is the learning rate which controls
-They're mutuable because the program [dynamically adjusts them later](#learning-rate) based on how the training goes.
+They're mutable because the program [dynamically adjusts them later](#learning-rate) based on how the training goes.

 ### Transforming Images to Arrays